-On B1, the Acoustic Doppler Current Profiler (ADCP) points downward toward the river bed and measures the direction and speed of the water current.
-Dark red at the bottom of the figure shows the variation in the depth of the river bed.
-Depth of water column changes with time due to forces of the tide.
-Positive velocity magnitude (yellow to red) indicates that water is moving up the river to the north – high tide.
-Negative velocity magnitude (turquoise to blue) shows water moving to the south, back toward the Atlantic Ocean – low tide.
+On B2, the Acoustic Doppler Current Profiler (ADCP) points downward toward the river bed and measures the direction and speed of the water current.
+Positive velocity magnitude (yellow to red) indicates that water is moving towards north.
+Negative velocity magnitude (turquoise to blue) shows water moving to the south.

 North Component Current

-This figure shows the variation of particle concentration at the platform over time.
-A strong current in either direction can move water and particles from bottom, and can also bring up particles from the ocean, as concentration can change with tidal forces.
+This figure shows the variation of particle concentration measured by particle sizer (LISST-100X) at the platform over time.
+A strong current in either direction can move water and particles from bottom.
 Normally the particle concentration is expected to be greater at bottom of the river, and less dense at the upper portions of the water column.

 Volume Conc. (ul/l)

 A meteorological sensor on the platform measures wind direction, flow and speed, as well as air temperature and barometric pressure.

 Total particle concentration measured by Flurometer (BBFL2)